 In 2008 Ainu won recognition as indigenous people of Japan, which both was caused by and also helped the rise of a renewed consciousness of Ainu identity and traditions.
 Today there is a rather large Ainu community living mostly in Hokkaidō, whose effort to revitalize and preserve the rich Ainu cultural heritage is most important.
 It is thanks to this resilient community that the Ainu language is not dead today, although undeniably still in an endangered state.
 There are three varieties of Ainu: Hokkaidō, Sakhalin, and Kuril.

-There are three distinct varieties: Hokkaido, Sakhalin, and Kuril.
-In this ten week course, you will be learning how to speak the Hokkaido variety, which is the most widely known.
+In this ten week course, you will be learning how to speak Saru Ainu (Hokkaidō variety), which is one of the most widely studied dialects.
 At the same time, you will also gain knowledge about the Sakhalin variety.

 ✔ Introduce yourself, greet others and ask questions